Glatzli/ERA5_3d_visualisation/README.md

 ![Alt text](/screenshots/cloud3.png?raw=true "cloud cover chart 10.05.
 18:00")

-We included plots of potential temperature & geopotential with the corresponding wind vectors in each plane, temperature & geopotential, humidity and cloud coverage.
+We included plots of potential temperature & geopotential with the corresponding wind vectors in each plane, temperature & geopotential with wind, equivalent pot temp&geop, humidity with wind and cloud coverage.

 We also included the model topography of the ECMWF model to get an overview of the mountain-related processes.